 Offering discounts based on customer behavior can yield great results depending on what you sell.
 For example, a pizza seller can offer ‘Friday deals’ because it’s the weekend and people want to have some fun.
 Same for massage services, fashion, and accessory shops.
 They will get more return because it is well-positioned, and they are satisfying a demand.
 The most important thing is to position your product at the right time.

-Example: AliExpress calls it flash deals, and they apply this strategy by giving a discount to anybody that purchases a product from their jewelry and watch category in 48hrs.
+Example: AliExpress calls it flash deals, and they apply this strategy by giving a discount to anybody who purchases a product from their jewelry and watches category in 48 hours.

 Is this the type of dynamic pricing you want to create on your woocommerce shop?
 This tutorial has got you covered!
-You have the possibility to set any discount as a periodic discount.
+You can set any discount as a periodic discount.
 Moreover, no need to manually repeat it every time you need it.
 You can automatically plan for months ahead and let it run.

 6. Loyalty discounts